Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 ## How to run

 In order to run, you need a project allocation.
-Please check that you are member of project with an active allocation with `TODO` command
+Please check that you are member of project with an active allocation with the `FIXME` command:

 ```
-TODO
+FIXME
 ```

 The project name listed after "Project:" is what you should give as account name